infracost/vscode-infracost/README.md

 ## Getting started

-1. Install [Infracost CLI](https://www.infracost.io/docs/#1-install-infracost) on your machine & register for an API key.
+### 1. Install Infracost CLI

+Follow [this step](https://www.infracost.io/docs/#1-install-infracost) to install the Infracost CLI, which is used by this VSCode extension.

+### 2. Get API key

+Follow [this step](https://www.infracost.io/docs/#2-get-api-key) to get a free API key that's used by the CLI to get prices from our Cloud Pricing API.

+### 3. Install VSCode extension

-2. Open VSCode and install the [Infracost extension](https://marketplace.visualstudio.com/items?itemName=Infracost.infracost).
+Open VSCode and install the [Infracost extension](https://marketplace.visualstudio.com/items?itemName=Infracost.infracost).

 This will also install the the [Hashicorp Terraform extension](https://marketplace.visualstudio.com/items?itemName=HashiCorp.terraform) extension if you don't already have it.
    ![](https://github.com/infracost/vscode-infracost/blob/master/.github/assets/infracost-install.png?raw=true)

+### 4. Use extension

-3. Navigate to any Terraform file, if you've done the prior steps correctly you'll see costs above [supported blocks](https://www.infracost.io/docs/supported_resources/overview/).
+Navigate to any Terraform file, if you've done the prior steps correctly you'll see costs above [supported blocks](https://www.infracost.io/docs/supported_resources/overview/).
    ![](https://github.com/infracost/vscode-infracost/blob/master/.github/assets/maintf.png?raw=true)

 ## Requirements